NOTES FROM IKARIA

 I recently returned from the beautiful island of Ikaria where I spent time with the family who produces our honey.

-It was interesting to visit the hives which are tucked away on small plateaus at high elevations in the mountains, among the wild flora, which includes medicinal herbs.
+I love exploring the hives which are tucked away on small plateaus at high elevations in the mountains, among the wild flora, which includes medicinal herbs.
 It is a pure and serene environment with stunning views of the beautiful Aegean Sea.
 A stark contrast to the commercial mono-crop farms where large scale honeys are produced.

 In addition to spending time with the honey producers, we met with a 107 year old Yia Yia (Greek grandmother) who works on a loom in her studio every day and eats a spoonful of Ikaria honey every morning!